 Amazon

 We must mention Snapmaker.
-Even though their machines are much higher than our initial $600 budget, their machines are worth considering.
+Even though their machines are much higher than our initial $600 budget, they are worth considering.
 Not only do they offer 3-in-1 discipline options, but they also come with various optional modules, enclosures, and purifiers.
+After a few years, the A350T received a quick swap upgrade, which reduced the time to switch between disciplines from approximately 20 minutes to seconds.
+Again, this showcased that Snapmaker does its best to upgrade existing technology where applicable.

-Snapmaker 2.0 A350T is for those who haven’t decided which discipline to master into perfection and want to start their DIY journey with the blast.
-In my honest opinion, such a beast is slightly overkilling for every household but every school or public workshop should have it 100%.
-Separately, there are better and cheaper machines available for all three disciplines but not as 3-in-1.
-Nevertheless, I absolutely love where Snapmaker is heading with the continuous improvement of its products and software.
+Snapmaker 2.0 A350T is for those who haven’t decided which discipline to master for perfection and want to start their DIY journey with the blast.
+Separately, better and cheaper machines are available for all three disciplines but not as 3-in-1.
+Nevertheless, I love where Snapmaker is heading, continuously improving its products and software and adding new add-ons to the ecosystem.

 Snapmaker 2.0 A350T Review by Max Funkner.